-- Right-click a directory and select Rename from the context menu or - left-click a directory and use Control + F.
+- Right-click a directory and select Rename from the context menu or - \circ left-click a directory and use Control + F.

-Exclude folder
+• Exclude folder

-- Right-click an included directory and select Exclude from the context menu or - left-click an included directory and use Control + E.
+$\circ\,$ Right-click an included directory and select Exclude from the context menu o Right-click a directory and select Set as install directory to mark that folder as INSTALLDIR.

+◦ left-click an included directory and use Control + E.

-Set as install directory
+• Set as install directory